sarahandromeda/etch-a-sketch/README.md

 # etch-a-sketch
-A simple webpage that creates a grid that you can color tiles of the grid by hovering the mouse over tiles.
+Color the tiles of the grid by hovering your mouse over them.
+You can change the colorss, size of the grid, and enable fading of the colors.